lardieri/UITableView-Header-Layout/README.md

 4. If you **are** using Auto Layout, create constraints between the header and the table view for position and width.
 Auto Layout assumes it owns the header's entire frame (all 4 elements), so it overwrites the values for *origin* and *width* that the UITableView puts into the header view's frame.
 You need to add constraints that duplicate what the UITableView is doing.
 But you can't activate these constraints until the header is part of the table view's hierarchy or you will crash.

+5. When the size of the header view changes:

+    A) Calculate the new height of the header view.

+    B) Update the header view's `.frame` property, changing only the height.

+    C) Set the header view as the UITableView's `.tableHeaderView` property again, even though it's the same view.